 Your holiday reviews are chock full of useful customer feedback and sentiment.
 You want to gather this content so you can share it with your internal teams for product enhancements, marketing, and more.

-At a minimum, we recommend looking at:
+At a minimum, we recommend thinking about the following:

 Don’t forget your competition.
 Take time to review your competitors’ reviews, too.
 For similar products, how do your reviews match up against the competition?
 Is there anything you can learn from how your competitors respond to their reviews?